Nicki Minaj, Trey Songz Beefing Over His Silence On Remy Ma Hookup Claim

 “@NICKIMINAJ you need to be mad at Remy Nicki,” he later responded, also taking the time to reflect “even when you stay out of the way they will have ya name all in some s**t.”

 Later in the day, Songz returned to social media to add, “just going to give ya’ll my two cents off the rip, now that I’ve got myself together.
 I got respect for Nicki, me and Nicki done worked together.
 I’ve got respect for Remy, but no matter what you heard I ain’t never had sex with Nicki.
 It’s hip-hop.
 It’s entertainment.
-I’m a fan of both artists… but it never went down with me and Nicki, so ya’ll can kill that sh*t right now.”
+I’m a fan of both artists… but it never went down with me and Nicki, so ya’ll can kill that s**t right now.”

 If only putting an end to Minaj and Remy’s growing war could be that simple.